DavidResin/DataVizzle/PROCESSBOOK.md

 ## Evaluation

-bipolar gaussian

 A functionality that is not implemented yet is the visualization of the tone that is given for the event datapoints accumulated over all data that concerns a single organization.
 During the preprocessing of the data, we discovered that the distribution of the tone of the coverage follows a bipolar distribution consisting of to overlapping standard distributions one of which has a rather negative mean and stays in the negative tone within a 95 % confidence interval while the other shows a slightly positive tendency although it is not as popolated and not as far from the zero point as the more negative one.
 This suggests that for all of these organizations exist supporters and opponents.
 It also suggests that organization news coverage in general is more often negative than positive and positive tone is not as positive as negative tone is negative.
+This is object to further evaluation.